markmxmv/BitCounter/README.md

 ## What is BitCounter?

 **Bitcounter** is a tool for monitoring the market of cryptocurrencies and tracking your investment portfolio!
-It uses CoinGecko public API for fetching crypto markets data.
+It uses CoinMarketCap API for fetching crypto markets data.
 Also it uses TradingView LightWeight Chart API for showing asset price value changing.

 <img src="./static/Market page.png" width="622.5px"/>